maptiler/maptiler-geocoding-control/README.md

 - `select` - Fired on highlighting search result in the dropdown by hovering it or by keyboard selection.
 Event value will be set to the highlighted `Feature` or to `undefined` if nothing is highlighted.
 - `pick` - Fired on picking the result from the dropdown.
 Event value will be set to the picked `Feature` or to `undefined` if nothing is picked (eg. search input is cleared).
 - `optionsVisibilityChange` - Fired with `true` value if dropdown list appears, `false` if it disappears
 - `featuresListed` - Fired after features are retrieved from the server.
-Event value contains list of features or empty array.
+Event value contains list of features or `undefined`.
 - `featuresMarked` - Fired after features are marked on the map.
-Event value contains list of features or empty array.
+Event value contains list of features or `undefined`.
 - `response` - Fired after HTTP response of the geocoding server.
 Event value contains object with requested `url` and responded `featureCollection`.
 - `reversetoggle` - Fired if reverse geocoding button is toggled.
 Event value is `true` if reverse geocoding mode is active, otherwise `false`.
 - `querychange` - Fired if query was changed.
 Event value is the query string.